 - The last part is the conclusion.
 A summary of the article.

-- You can already see that there will be structure to the post when it is written.
+A post-layout will produce the structure to the post when it is written.

 Find your best time